Haiyang-W/haiyang-w.github.io/_pages/about.md

 I am currently developing the CodeAgent system at Huawei Technologies Ltd, with the goal of bypassing programmers to deliver services directly to end users.

 **<font color="red">[Hiring] We are seeking talents for both full-time positions and research internships throughout the year.
 Here you'll find abundant computation resources and the freedom to explore—pursue what truly inspires you.
-If you are interested in working with us, please feel free to send me an email.</font> (wanghaiyang672 [at] gmail [dot] com)**
+If you are interested in working with us, please feel free to send me an email.</font> (wangocean.cs [at] gmail [dot] com)**

 Here are several research areas I worked on:
 * Developing fundamental neural networks for foundation models.